-- 1 Turn on the computer. - Press the eject button to open the disc drive.
-The tray slides out. - 3 Place a disc in the middle of the tray with the label side facing outwards until the disc clicks into place. - 4 Close the tray by pushing it gently. - Mhen the computer is in Standby or Hibernate mode, you cannot insert or remove a disc.
+- Turn on the computer. - Press the eject button to open the optical disc drive.
+The tray slides out. - Place an optical disc in the middle of the tray with the label side facing outwards until the disc clicks into place. - Close the tray by pushing it gently.

+When the computer is in Standby or Hibernate mode, you cannot insert or remove a disc.